MicrosoftDocs/win32/desktop-src/Msi/using-isolated-components.md

 ---
-Description: 'By using isolated components, authors of installation packages can specify that the installer copy the shared files of an application directly into the application''s folder rather than to a shared location.' ms.assetid: '212e34d8-573f-4443-b1ce-358e982d4861'
+Description: By using isolated components, authors of installation packages can specify that the installer copy the shared files of an application directly into the applications folder rather than to a shared location. ms.assetid: 212e34d8-573f-4443-b1ce-358e982d4861
-title: Using Isolated Components
+title: Using Isolated Components ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Isolated Components